Can I Claim Compensation If I Was Hit By An Uninsured Driver? How To Claim?

 You should still make sure you get the name and registration details, as well as the contact information of the other driver.
 If they do not provide this information, you should at least note things such as the vehicle registration number.
 Remember, by refusing to provide their name and other details after an accident, they have broken the law.
 You should get information on any witnesses to your accident and injury.

 From your own perspective, things should be the same whether you are making a compensation claim for a road traffic accident after being hit by an uninsured driver or a driver with insurance.
-Your best way to do so will always be to work with an experienced personal injury solicitor who can help you make a claim.
+Your best way to do so will always be to work with an experienced personal injury solicitor who can help you make a claim for any motor insurance bureau compensation payouts.

 Whiplash injuries are some of the most common types of injury suffered as a result of road traffic accidents.
 It is an umbrella term used to cover injuries caused by jerking motions in accidents affecting the neck and the head is thrown forward and backwards.
 It can involve a lot of pain and suffering and the level of injury can vary by a large degree.
 You may suffer from more mild or acute injury symptoms and may need treatment after.